 If a birthday, anniversary or big promotion comes along during Veganuary, you're still covered.
 London's special occasion options for vegans range from elaborate tasting menus to informal, candlelit spots.

-The steepness of the prices and the quantity of courses drop the tasting menus at Gauthier Soho (£70) and Texture in Marylebone (£97) firmly on the special occasion end of the spectrum.
 Mid-range options include long-serving darling of London's plant-based dining scene, The Gate, throwing as much artistry at their vegan menu as at their standard, all-vegetarian offering.
-And all-vegan Manna in Camden has a neighbourhood restaurant vibe, but attracts punters from across London with their British-Med-Asian mash-up menu.
+And all-vegan deli and restaurant Manna in Camden has a neighbourhood restaurant vibe, but attracts punters from across London with its British-Med-Asian mash-up menu.

-Mexican restaurants and taco joints are usually a great bet for plant-based dining, but Mestizo in King's Cross goes next level with a standalone vegan menu.
-The candlelight and short but on-point vegan menu at Clapham's Bistro Union makes for a perfect Veganuary date night.
+Mexican restaurants and taco joints are usually a great bet for plant-based dining, but Mestizo in King's Cross goes next level with a vegan menu — and caters smoothly for other dietary restrictions like nut-free and lactose intolerant.